 ...
 I'm grateful to have spent 10+ years with original members

 and Lee Dorman (bass, RIP)!

-To this day Martino is successfully touring solo throughout Germany & the U.S., mainly Oregon, Washington state, Northern California, and also Indiana
+To this day Martino is successfully touring solo persuing his own career throughout Germany & the U.S., mainly Oregon, Washington state, Northern California, and also Indiana

 and gradually branching out to Idaho, Montana, Colorado, Nevada, and other